Use Ethernet to connect two Mac computers

 Double-click the other computer in the window, then enter your password, if necessary.

-If you manually configured the TCP/IP settings for the Ethernet service on the computer you’re connecting to, you may need to enter that computer’s TCP/IP address in the Connect to Server dialog.
+If you manually configured the TCP/IP settings for the Ethernet service on the computer you’re connecting to, you may need to enter that computer’s TCP/IP address in the Connect to Server dialogue.

-To see or set the TCP/IP address, choose Apple menu > System Preferences, click Network, then select Ethernet in the list.
+To see or set the TCP/IP address, choose Apple menu > System Settings, click Network in the sidebar, then select Ethernet in the list.
+(You may need to scroll down.)